jivimberg/cs243-summary/Loops.md

 A flow graph is **reducible** if every retreating edge that flow graph is a back edge.

 The **depth** of a flow graph is the greatest number of retreating edges along any acyclic path.
+Any meaning you can start from any node at all

 ### Finding natural loops.